Sparks of Cooperative Reasoning: LLMs as Strategic Hanabi Agents: Ablations

 Thus far, we have only evaluated an LLM agent's ability to cooperate in self-play settings, i.e. when all players in a team are the same LLM (e.g. DeepSeek-R1).
-We now switch to a more realistic cross-play setting, where agents need to cooperate with teammates who are very different from themselves (i.e. other LLM backbones).
-We consider two LLMs with a wide performance gap in the \multiturn~ setting, i.e. Grok 3 Mini (14.9) and o4-mini (11.3) to examine their ability to cooperate.
-Across 2-5 player settings, we always have exactly one Grok 3 Mini player, and the rest (1-4 players) are o4-mini.
-We choose this setting to examine whether adding a ``stronger'' player to weaker players makes the overall multi-agent system better.

-As shown in Figure~\ref{fig:cross-play}, the cross-play setting always performs better than the o4-mini self-play setting (\multiturn), and worse than the Grok 3 mini self-play setting (\multiturn).
-In other words, this provides preliminary evidence that cross-play performance interpolates between self-play performance of a weak and strong agent in the multi-turn setting, unlike traditional RL agents where cross-play performance is significantly worse than self-play performance \cite{hu2020otherplay}.
+We now switch to a more realistic cross-play setting, where agents must engage in ad hoc cooperation with diverse teammates (i.e. other LLM backbones).
+Specifically, we consider two LLMs with a substantial performance gap in the \multiturn~ setting: Grok 3 Mini (14.9) and o4-mini (11.3).
+Across 2–5 player settings, each team contains exactly one Grok 3 Mini agent, with the remaining 1–4 players instantiated as o4-mini.
+This setup allows us to examine whether introducing a stronger agent into a team of weaker agents improves overall multi-agent performance.
+As shown in Figure~\ref{fig:cross-play}, there is preliminary evidence that cross-play performance interpolates between self-play performance of a weak and strong agent in the multi-turn setting (\multiturn), unlike traditional RL agents where cross-play performance is significantly worse than self-play performance \cite{hu2020otherplay}.